marieotsuka/webtype-spring2021/content/lectures/01-html.md

 ## Elements and Attributes

 Attributes provide additional information about the contents of an element appear with the opening tag of an element.
-They consist of an attribute name and a value.
-Each element type has appropriate attributes.
+They consist of an **attribute name** and a **attribute value**.
+Each element type has its own appropriate attributes.

 ```HTML
 <a href="index.html">home</a>